While AI offers great potential for solving some of humanity’s greatest challenges, it brings with it a unique set of risks

 As AI spreads, we need to put in place more rules.
 And it’s been a long time coming.
 As far back as 1942, science fiction writer Isaac Asimov set out 3 rules for robots to abide by: they should not harm human beings, they must obey human orders, and, when not violating the first 2 laws, they should protect their existence.
 However, in his short story, Runaround, the robot gets stuck in a loop trying to obey laws 2 and 3.

 But now, 80 years on, we are living the science fiction of the past: we have self-driving cars on the road, and social media feeds managed by AI.
 How do we take, or perhaps regain, control?

 Much of the answer lies in knowing why AIs make the decisions they do and holding them (or their owners) accountable when they screw up or introduce bias.
 And governments around the world are stepping up.
 The European Union’s General Data Protection Regulations landed in 2018, boosting our rights regarding how our data are used and the automated decisions that impact our lives.
 When things go wrong, we need to know how and why.

 How science and research can lead AI governance

-Take Adrian Weller researching advancing AI capabilities while ensuring they are used safely and ethically to benefit individuals and science.
-And the work of Morgan Briggs exploring the overarching theme of responsible research and innovation, including promoting children’s rights in relation to AI.
+For example, Adrian Weller is researching advancing AI capabilities while ensuring they are used safely and ethically to benefit individuals and science.
+And the work of Morgan Briggs explores the overarching theme of responsible research and innovation, including promoting children’s rights in relation to AI.

 An ongoing project run by the institute is exploring how to use social science theory to attempt to address social bias when introducing new AI and computing techniques and tools. **Using research and theory from psychology, sociology, and politics may help us stop, or at least reduce, existing biases and outline priorities for future research and governance**.